Decoupling Exploration and Policy Optimization: Uncertainty Guided Tree Search for Hard Exploration

-\paragraph{Exploration without policy optimization} Some approaches avoid policy optimization during exploration entirely.
-The closest conceptual antecedent to our work is Go-Explore \citep{ecoffet2019go,ecoffet2021first}, which separates exploration from downstream reward maximization and avoids policy optimization during the exploration phase.
-We follow a similar high-level philosophy: exploration is treated as a search problem rather than as the optimization of an intrinsic reward.
-However, our exploration mechanism is fundamentally different.
-Instead of maintaining an archive over discretized cells and repeatedly returning to archived states, we use a particle-based tree-search procedure guided by an epistemic uncertainty signal.
+\paragraph{Exploration without policy optimization} While the approaches above separate exploration from exploitation, the exploration phase itself still relies on policy optimization to maximize an intrinsic objective.
+Our approach departs from this by decoupling exploration from policy optimization entirely.
+To our knowledge, among methods that go beyond tabular settings, the only other approach that does this is Go-Explore \citep{ecoffet2019go,ecoffet2021first}.
+Both methods treat exploration as a search problem rather than as the optimization of an intrinsic reward, but the search mechanisms are fundamentally different; instead of maintaining an archive over discretized cells and repeatedly returning to archived states, we use a particle-based tree-search procedure guided by an epistemic uncertainty signal.
+Crucially, our method does not rely on hand-designed observation discretization or deterministic dynamics (Latent Go-Explore bypasses both but has other limitations; see \cref{app:additional_related}), making it more naturally suited to high-dimensional and stochastic environments.
+Despite these differences, both approaches share a common role: generating successful trajectories that can later be distilled into deployable policies through backward learning \citep{salimans2018learning,ecoffet2019go}.

-A key difference from Go-Explore is that our method does not rely on hand-designed observation discretization for archive construction or on deterministic exploration dynamics.\footnote{Latent Go-Explore \citep{gallouedec2023cellfree} addresses the first issue by replacing manual discretization with a learned latent representation.
-However, learning such a representation itself requires sufficiently rich exploration data, creating a potential chicken-and-egg issue.
-Moreover, the method is evaluated only in terms of exploration performance, where it slightly improves over Go-Explore on \montezuma and \pitfall.
-It remains unclear whether this cell-free variant also supports the subsequent policy-learning stage needed to obtain a deployable policy.} This makes our method more naturally suited to high-dimensional and stochastic environments.
-Despite these differences, both approaches serve a similar high-level role: they generate successful trajectories that can later be converted into executable policies, for example through backward learning or reverse-curriculum methods \citep{florensa2017reverse,salimans2018learning,ecoffet2019go}.